WoltLab/docs.woltlab.com/pages/tutorial/tutorial-series/tutorial_tutorial-series_part-1-base-structure.md

 - We do not explicitly create a `.contentHeader` element but simply assign the title to the `contentTitle` variable.
   The value of the assignment is simply the title of the page and a badge showing the number of listed people.
   The `header` template that we include later will handle correctly displaying the content header on its own based on the `$contentTitle` variable.
-- Next, we create additional element for the HTML document's `<head>` element.
+- Next, we create additional element for the HTML document’s `<head>` element.
   In this case, we define the [canonical link of the page](https://en.wikipedia.org/wiki/Canonical_link_element) and, because we are showing paginated content, add links to the previous and next page (if they exist).
 - We want the page to be sortable but as we will not be using a table for listing the people like in the ACP, we are not able to place links to sort the people into the table head.
   Instead, usually a box is created in the sidebar on the right-hand side that contains `select` elements to determine sort field and sort order.
 - The main part of the page is the listing of the people.
   We use a structure similar to the one used for displaying registered users.
-  Here, for each person, we simply display a FontAwesome icon representing a person and show the person's full name relying on `Person::__toString()`.
+  Here, for each person, we simply display a FontAwesome icon representing a person and show the person’s full name relying on `Person::__toString()`.
   Additionally, like in the user list, we provide the initially empty `ul.inlineList.commaSeparated` and `dl.plain.inlineDataList.small` elements that can be filled by plugins using the templates events.